• Dog Shock Collar – The Good and The Bad

 The amount of pain delivered to the dog will depend on three key factors -

-• The power/voltage of the electric current,
+- The power/voltage of the electric current,

-• The duration of the current, and
+- The duration of the current, and

-• The frequency of the current.
+- The frequency of the current.

 Sometimes, words like stimulation are used to describe shock collars.
 I even saw them described as gentle training collars.

 Beware of these sales gimmicks.
 Accept an electronic collar for what it is.
 If you choose to use it, make an informed decision that is based on the actual pros and cons of the system, which I will discuss below.
-Note that the subsequent discussion is solely based on the shock functionality of electronic collars (not on the beep and vibrate modes).
+Note that the subsequent discussion is solely based on the shock functionality of remote training collars (not on the beep and vibrate modes).

-The electronic collar allows us to control the amount of pain delivered to our dog, and administer that pain from a distance.
+1. Allows us to control the amount of pain delivered to our dog, and administer that pain from a distance.

 One of the great challenges of implementing pain based aversive techniques such as leash jerks, muzzle slaps, and finger pokes, is in controlling the amount of force delivered to the dog.

-• Too much force and our dog may break down and become extremely stressed, or fearful.
+- Too much force and our dog may break down, and become extremely stressed or fearful.

-• Too little force and our dog will get habituated to the corrections, and just ignore them.
+- Too little force and our dog will get habituated to the corrections, and just ignore them.

 Master aversive trainers are able to deliver just the right amount of force, so that the dog will not repeat a bad behavior, but at the same time, he will also not become unbalanced and fearful.

-The electronic collar can automatically deliver a shock correction to the dog, even when we are not there.
+2. Can automatically deliver a shock correction to the dog, even when we are not there.

 Another challenge of implementing proper aversive corrections, is using the right timing.
 We want to correct our dog as soon as he performs an unacceptable behavior, and stop correcting him as soon as he stops that behavior.